jonathanagustin/consul-api-gateway/README.md

 - Zero-trust networking (only gateway can reach the app)

 **Time to deploy:** ~2 minutes | **Time to destroy:** ~5 seconds

+> [!TIP]
+> The entire deployment takes about 2 minutes from start to finish!

 ### Deployment Timeline